ssvb/ssvb.github.com/_posts/2013-02-01-new-xf86-video-sunxifb-ddx-driver.md

 buffers allocation as part of its functionality.
 So the guys apparently decided that it's a good idea to override the allocation of absolutely all pixmaps without exception and not just the ones needed for DRI2.
-This was a total 2D performance disaster for the [SGX PVR driver](http://ssvb.github.com/2012/05/04/xorg-drivers-and-software-rendering.html) driver.
-It is also killing performance for xf86-video-mali.
-But because xf86-video-mali is an open source driver, I could run one more test.
+This was a total 2D performance disaster for the [SGX PVR driver](http://ssvb.github.com/2012/05/04/xorg-drivers-and-software-rendering.html).
-UMP also allows allocation of cached buffers, so with a small tweak xf86-video-mali can be changed to do cached allocations instead (let's just ignore the potential cache coherency issues for the buffers shared with Mali hadrware via DRI2).
-The benchmark results for cached UMP allocations are shown as green bars on the chart above.
-In some cases (t-firefox-fishtank), the performance for cached UMP allocations managed to catch up with xf86-video-sunxifb (and naturally xf86-video-fbdev).
-But many other cases are still slow.
-It's not just uncached memory killing performance, the UMP allocations themselves also require expensive ioctls and have very heavy overhead.
+And it is also killing 2D performance for xf86-video-mali.
+Because the sources of xf86-video-mali are availabe, it was possible to run one more somewhat artificial test.
+With a minor tweak, xf86-video-mali can be changed to do allocations of pixmaps in cached UMP buffers (let's for a moment just ignore the potential cache coherency issues for the buffers shared with Mali hardware via DRI2 and only look at the performance).
+The benchmark results for this modified xf86-video-mali driver are shown as green bars on the chart above.
+In some cases (t-firefox-fishtank), the performance for cached UMP allocations managed to catch up with xf86-video-sunxifb (and xf86-video-fbdev).
+But many other traces are still slow, which suggests that uncached memory allocation is not the only reason for poor performance.
+The UMP itself also requires expensive ioctls and has very heavy overhead.
 So sorry, the following suggestion from xf86-video-mali readme file is simply not going to fly:
 {% highlight text %}
 The provided "xf86-video-mali" driver contains an EXA module which has been